alexander-daniel/plotly-electricimp/README.md

-## Realtime Streaming of ElectricImp Sensor Data to Plot.ly
+### Real-time Streaming of ElectricImp Sensor Data to Plot.ly